-- In Section 17.16.020 (Permitted Uses), site development review is required for every dwelling in a multi-family dwelling or dwelling group on a building site with an area that equals or exceeds "five times the area for one dwelling unit." - In Section 17.16.040 (Density Limitations), the maximum number of dwelling units permitted on any lot in the R-4 district is calculated by dividing the area of the building site by 1,250.
+- In Section 17.16.020 (Permitted Uses), site development review is required for every dwelling in a multi-family dwelling or dwelling group on a building site with an area that equals or exceeds "five times the area for one dwelling unit."
+Per Section 17.08.060, uses in an R-1 district (including a single-family dwelling unit) require a minimum building site of 5,000 square feet, so site development review would be required in the R-4 district for a multi-family dwelling project on a building site of 25,000 square feet or more.
+See Section C.2.4 for more information on the Site Development Review process. - In Section 17.16.040 (Density Limitations), the maximum number of dwelling units permitted on any lot in the R-4 district is calculated by dividing the area of the building site by 1,250.
+Therefore, the density allowed in the R-4 zoning district is (43,560/1,250=) 34.8 dwelling units per acre.
+However, per Section 17.16.090, density may be increased up to approximately 43.5 dwelling units per acre if only 20 percent of the lot is developed upon.